Beyond Here Lies Nothin': In popular culture

 The song was used in the trailer for the second season of HBO's True Blood, and was again featured in the final episode of the second season of the program, "Beyond Here Lies Nothin'", which takes its title from the song.

 Blue-Tongue Films created a music video for the song directed by Nash Edgerton, a filmmaker and stuntman, that features Joel Stoffer and Amanda Aardsma in an extreme marital spat.
 It was the first of four official music videos Edgerton would direct for Dylan and the only one in which Dylan himself did not appear.
 The video provoked divisive reactions upon release because of its depiction of extreme violence.
 As Edgerton himself noted in an interview with Pitchfork, "it seems people either really love it or really fucking hate it.
 There's no in between.
 I'm all for things getting a reaction, whether it's good or bad.
 Not that I set out to upset anyone, but I think some people don't get the irony in things that I make".

 The song plays over the closing credits of Olivier Dahan's Renée Zellweger-starring film My Own Love Song.

 Live performances

 Between 2009 and 2019 Dylan performed the song 460 times in concert.
 This makes it the most frequently performed song from Together Through Life by a considerable margin.
-The live debut occurred at Fifth Third Field in Dayton, Ohio on July 10, 2009 and the last performance (to date) took place at Iowa State University in Ames, Iowa on October 23, 2019.
+The live debut occurred at Fifth Third Field in Dayton, Ohio on July 10, 2009 and the last performance (to date) took place at Ameris Bank Amphitheatre on June 21, 2024.